 But before you can enter Canada to study, you must have essential documents.
 These documents are what you must provide before applying for a student visa to study in Canada.

-5 Essential Things Students Need To Study In Canada as a foreign student include, among others:
+5 Essential Things Students Need To Study In Canada

 - A letter of acceptance from an accredited educational institution.